Teachers have contacted me and offered a number of ways that they use the pdf to enhance instruction. Below are a few tips worth passing along:

-(1) Enlarge the pdf on the screen and connect the computer to a projector to create a quick and easy presentation.
+(1) Enlarge the pdf on your desktop and connect the computer to a projector to create a quick and easy presentation.

 (3) Copy and paste the Greek or Latin text to insert in translation quizzes and tests.